Unchecked Pointers and the Boundaries of Generic Programming

 降序排序 vector: [走随机访问路径]

-5 4 3 2 1Perfect.
-The two paths each go their own way without interfering.
-Notice that I gave the predicate a default value of std::less<>, so common cases don't need it passed every time, and when you want descending order, just pass std::greater<>{}.
+5 4 3 2 1Perfect, the two paths go their separate ways without interfering with each other.
+Notice that I provided a default value for the predicate, std::less<>.
+This covers common cases so we don't have to pass it every time, and if we want descending order, we just pass std::greater<>{}.
 This habit of "providing sensible defaults" is something I learned from the standard library; it significantly reduces the burden on the caller.

-Concepts Aren't a New Invention—They've Always Been Here
+Concepts Aren't New, They've Always Been There

 From "Template Programming" to "Concept-Based Generic Programming"

-Requires Expressions and Usage Patterns
+requires Expressions and Usage Patterns

-Today, let's thoroughly sort this out.
+Today, let's thoroughly clarify this.

 #include <concepts>